 Dutch cycle infrastructure, accessible by bicycles, non-standard cycles and mobility scooters alike.
 Developing inclusive cycle networks in this way could improve conditions for those using mobility scooters, which would in turn free up space on the footway and improve the experience of pedestrians, particularly those with sight loss.
 It would also enable better access for other users of non-standard cycles, including family, freight and cargo cyclists.
-Case study: thinking 'beyond the bicycle' In 2017 a group of people in London got together to form the Beyond the Bicycle Coalition - an alliance representing users of non-standard cycles including Disabled people, those using cargocycles, cycles being used for freight and families.
+64 Conclusion Case Study: Thinking 'beyond the bicycle' In 2017 a group of people in London got together to form the Beyond the Bicycle Coalition - an alliance representing users of non-standard cycles including Disabled people, those using cargocycles, cycles being used for freight and families.
 By meeting on a quarterly basis and maintaining regular contact via an online Slack group, the Coalition has acted as a forum for facilitating discussion and developing ideas that will lead to improved infrastructure, facilities and recognition, along with reduced user costs, for users of non-standard cycles.
 To date, the Coalition has been successful in helping to shape the debate around cycling during the 2018 local elections, as well as influence the transport policies of London Borough councils.
-As well as acting as a forum for users of non-standard cycles, the Coalition works on a case-by-case basis to prevent the installation of access control barriers where they prohibit use by larger cycles.
+In 2020 we took part in the All Party Parliamentary Cycling and Walking Group's First Showcase Event and presented our 4 asks to parliamentarians.
+As well as acting as a forum for users of non-standard cycles, the Coalition works on a case-by-case basis to prevent the installation of access control barriers where they prohibit use by larger cycles (#BashTheBarriers).
 By working collaboratively with local councils, cycling campaign groups, cycle suppliers and business the Coalition has helped to raise the profile of Disabled, freight and family cyclists in London and promote the common cause of users of non-standard cycles.
 The Coalition believes that cycle infrastructure and networks that meet the needs of users of non-standard cycles will, by default, be accessible to everyone.
+It also believes that thinking beyond the bicycle has the power to provide solutions to some of society's biggest challenges, in the context of the climate crisis: - School run traffic and resulting air pollution - Home deliveries and other last miles logistics traffic and resulting air pollution - Disabled and older people's mobility and physical activity (and resulting ill health) challenges